Reactive-Extensions/RxJS/doc/api/core/operators/debounce.md

 ### `Rx.Observable.prototype.debounce(durationSelector)` ###
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/debounce.js "View in source")

-Emits an item from the source Observable after a particular timespan has passed without the Observable omitting any other items.
+Emits an item from the source Observable after a particular timespan has passed without the Observable emitting any other items.

 --OR--